KentoKana/humbie-helper/README.md

 ### Jenna
 ### - Project feature
 - Once a student is registered and logged in they can then create a project.
-- Students can view a list of all the projects they are tied too on their profile page (This page needs to be moved to there eventually)
+- Students can view a list of all the projects they are tied too on their profile page
 - Students can click on a project to be taken to the project details page
-- On the project details page students can add multiple other students to their project at one time
+- On the project details page students can add multiple other students to their project at one time.
+- Students cannot add the same student to a project multiple times (Fixed on March 28)
 - Students can also view the project details and edit or delete their project from this page.
+(Added on March 28)
+- Add and edit project now validates against empty fields.

+### - Notes feature
+- Students can add notes to their project.
+- Add and edit notes currently validate against empty fields.
+- Add and edit notes make use of CK Editor to allow for rich text styling.
+CK Editor saves formatting to the database and returns formatting when a single note is viewed.
+- Students can view, edit and delete all notes related to the project page they are currently on.

 ### Mark
 ### - Agenda feature